descostesn/introduction-git-bioit-workshop/README.md

   * B: You can now see that the commit "adding the sentence 'Doing my first modification'" was done 27 minutes ago.
   * C: The actual modification.

-Now perform a two editing of the document:
+Now perform two edits to the document:
   * Add "Doing my second modification."
   * Remove 'Doing my first modification' and add 'Doing my third modification'.